nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: Our app help insurance agents keep track of new and existing clients.
-This allows them to maximise their reach to their contacts and optimise their profits each month.
+**Value proposition**: Our app helps insurance agents effortlessly manage new and existing clients, offering features for tracking insurance plans and claims, all while staying organised and efficient."

 ### User stories